Finance and Risk Committee

 12. Review and advise the Board on the security, capabilities, development and strategy of the Company’s information technology infrastructure.

-13. Assist the Board in performing its enterprise risk management oversight responsibilities through periodic review of management’s enterprise risk assessment process, including with respect to information technology and cybersecurity risks, emerging areas of risk, and other risks as relevant to the Company.
+13. Assist the Board in performing its enterprise risk management oversight responsibilities through periodic review of management’s enterprise risk assessment process, including with respect to major financial risk exposures, information technology and cybersecurity risks, emerging areas of risk, and other risks as relevant to the Company.

 14. Review and discuss the process by which the Board and its committees oversee senior management’s exercise of risk management responsibilities.